Group size – How big are your groups?

 Trip/medical insurance – Do I really need to buy it?

-Because our trips are all-inclusive and completely pre-paid, we highly recommend that you think about trip insurance.
+Because our trips are all-inclusive and completely pre-paid, we highly recommend that you consider purchasing trip insurance.
 Trip insurance covers unexpected circumstances.
-Many trip insurance policies also include medical expenses, emergency evacuation, and protection for baggage and personal possessions.
+Many trip insurance policies include coverage for medical expenses, emergency evacuation, trip interruption and protection for baggage and personal possessions.
 Expect the unexpected!
 We suggest you check out https://www.Squaremouth.com for a quote.
 This site helps you compare policies side-by-side, so you can decide which policy fits your needs the best.
 The type of travel/medical insurance is pretty much up to you and dependent if you have other (existing) health/travel insurance policies (maybe even through your credit card).
 We do not sell trip insurance directly.